serenity-is/docs/faq/troubleshooting.md

 Please don't use dot in solution name.
 You may rename solution after creation if required.

+## Compilation Errors

+** I'm getting several *ambiguous reference* errors after adding a file to Script project :**

+Remove *System* reference from script project.
+Visual Studio adds this reference when you use *Add New File* dialog.
+Saltarelle Compiler doesn't like such references.

+Please use copy/paste to create code files in Script project.

 ## Editors and Forms

 ** Tried to setup cascaded dropdowns but my second dropdown is always empty:**